How does this company make money?

 What does this company depend on?

-The mechanism depends on five named upstream systems: the IRS Electronic Federal Tax Payment System (EFTPS) for federal tax remittance; State Automated Clearing House networks for unemployment insurance filings; the Federal Reserve ACH network for direct deposit settlement; the Social Security Administration's Business Services Online portal for wage reporting; and individual state revenue department filing systems across all 50 states.
+Paychex cannot operate without the IRS Electronic Federal Tax Payment System (EFTPS) for federal tax remittance, the Federal Reserve ACH network for direct deposit settlement, State Automated Clearing House networks for unemployment insurance filings, the Social Security Administration's Business Services Online portal for wage reporting, and the individual state revenue department filing systems across all 50 states.

 Who depends on this company?

-Small and medium-sized businesses lose legal payroll tax compliance if processing fails, which triggers IRS penalties and state audit exposure.
-Employees at client companies cannot access wages on scheduled pay dates if ACH settlement fails.
-Workers' compensation insurance carriers lose real-time payroll data feeds they rely on for calculating premiums and processing claims.
+Small and medium-sized businesses would immediately fall out of legal payroll tax compliance if Paychex stopped processing, exposing them to IRS penalties and state audits.
+Employees at those businesses would not receive their wages on scheduled pay dates if ACH settlement failed.
+Workers' Compensation insurance carriers would lose the real-time payroll data feeds they use to calculate premiums and process claims.

 How does this company scale?